ReDI-School/intermediate-java/lesson3/index.md

 Can you do it in 1 loop?
 Commit the changes and push them to your GitHub.

-Look into the git history
+Look into the Git history

 ### Palindrome string
 Write a Program that checks that a given string is a palindrome.